Blood in the Eye (Hyphema) in Children

 Key points about blood in the eye in children

-- Hyphema is blood in the front chamber of the eye.
+- Hyphema is blood in the front (anterior) chamber of the eye.

-- Blood in the eye is often caused by a trauma to the eye.
+- Blood in the eye is often caused by an eye injury.
 It can also happen without a known cause.

 - Blood in the eye is an emergency.
 Your child will likely be treated in the emergency room.